Continuities/ophira-lighting/README.md

 * `LayerEngine`

   CPP library for creating lighting patterns by layering effects
+* `LightMapper`

+  CPP library for mapping x/y coordinates to arrangements of LED strips
 * `Network`

   CPP library for communicating between lighting panels using BLE